CleverCloud/doc.clever-cloud.com/commons/clever-tools/lifecycle.md

  - `UDPSyslog`: for UDP syslog endpoint;
  - `HTTP`: for TCP syslog endpoint (note that this endpoint has optional username/password parameters as HTTP Basic Authentication);
  - `ElasticSearch`: for ElasticSearch endpoint (note that this endpoint requires username/password parameters as HTTP Basic Authentication);
- - `Datadog`: for Datadog endpoint (note that this endpoint requires --api-key parameter as Datadog authentication).
+ - `DatadogHTTP`: for Datadog endpoint (note that this endpoint needs your Datadog API Key).

-ElasticSearch drains use the Elastic bulk API.
-To match this endpoint, specify `/_bulk` at the end of your ElasticSearch endpoint.

 You can list the currently activated drains with this command.

     clever drain [--alias <alias>]